Learn About Being a Horse Groomer

 Get Career Info on Duties, Salary, and Job Outlook

 Grooms in the equine industry provide daily care and maintenance for the horses under their supervision.
 There is a certification for horse groomers and plenty of career opportunities.

-Grooms are generally responsible for tasks such as mucking out stalls, feed preparation and distribution, cleaning and refilling water containers, grooming and bathing, cleaning tack, bandaging legs, tacking up, and administering basic first aid for cuts and scrapes.
+Horse grooms are generally responsible for tasks such as mucking out stalls, feed preparation and distribution, cleaning and refilling water containers, grooming and bathing, cleaning tack, bandaging legs, tacking up, and administering basic first aid for cuts and scrapes.
 Grooms with riding skills may warm up or cool out a horse for its rider.

 Most grooms are supervised by a barn manager, trainer, or foreman.
 The groom is expected to report back to those in management when they notice any injuries, changes in behavior, or potential hazards.

 Grooms must be prepared to work outdoors in extreme temperatures and varying weather conditions.
-Most grooms work 6 days a week, anywhere from 40 to 60 hours per week.
+Most grooms work six days a week, anywhere from 40 to 60 hours per week.
 The working hours often include evenings, weekends, and holidays.
 Travel is frequently required for grooms working with competition horses in the racing and showing industries.

 All areas of the equine industry employ grooms to assist with basic equine management duties.
 Grooms may find positions with racing stables, showing stables, riding schools, boarding farms, breeding farms, stallion farms, polo clubs, equine vet clinics, and nutritional research centers.